 The news was bleak for diamond producers and their fans in 2010 when DeBeers announced that the world’s diamond reserves would be depleted in 20 years.
-If this estimate was correct, then there would be just 8 years’ worth of diamonds left in the world now.
+If this estimate was correct, then there would be just eight years’ worth of diamonds left in the world now.

 According to Statista though, the world’s diamond reserves are estimated to be at around 1.2 billion carats.
 This would mean that the last diamonds would be mined in approximately 18 years’ time.
 However, the search for more reserves continues.

 Another concern for diamond miners is that the longer it takes to mine, the more expensive the gemstones will become.
-There is a possibility that consumers will no longer be able to afford diamonds way before the mines run dry.
+There is a possibility that consumers will no longer be able to afford diamonds long before the mines run dry.

 How is it possible to buy ethical diamonds?

 Fortunately, blood diamonds have been pretty much removed from all marketplaces.
-Every reputable dealer on the planet sells only conflict-free diamonds now.
-So, this ethical dilemma has largely been removed.
+Every reputable dealer on the planet sells only conflict-free diamonds now, so this ethical dilemma has largely been removed.

-A simple search for the best place to buy lab-grown diamonds in the UK will reveal it all.
+A simple search for the best place to buy lab-grown diamonds in the UK will reveal all.